garethr/garethr-kibana/README.md

     include 'kibana'

 This installs Kibana and starts it running on port 5601 and connects to an Elasticsearch index running on localhost:9200.
-More configration options for this module should be added soon.
+More configuration options for this module should be added soon.